mauriciogtec/YetAnotherRStudioApplication/README.md

 ## [1] "The new prediction is 70.50%"
 ```

-It's a very modest yet positive improvement over the original model.
+We see a modest but positive improvement over the original model.

-## Bootstrapping residuals for robust regression with Rcpp
+## Bootstrapping residuals: robust regression with Rcpp

-Just to finish this presentation.
-I will show an approach for bootstrapping regression by resampling from the errors.
-This time I will create a single `rcpp` function to do the entire job.
-There's of course many rooms of improvement, including the resampling schme and need to integrate it the previous framework.
-But it is a nice ilustration of the power of Rcpp and the bootstrapping method.
+To finish with the cherry in top of the cake.
+I want to show an approach for bootstrapping regression by resampling from the errors.
+This time I will create a single `rcpp` function to do the entire job (just for convenience).
+There are is, of course, a big room for improvement, yet it is super fast, functional and illustrates the idea.

+This code is automaticcaly compiled when installing the package and it's included in the file `src/bootstrap.cpp`:

 ```cpp